aaciii/skipstartupframes/README.md

 ## How does it work?

 Every rom has a different startup procedure and different number of startup frames that need to be skipped.
 The solution to this problem is an included file called `ssf.txt` which is a simple text file containing rom names and frames to be skipped.
-This plugin reads in the file and determines how many frames to skip for the loaded rom.
+Whenever a game starts or is restarted, `ssf.txt` is loaded and the plugin determines how many frames to skip for the loaded rom.

 ```
 ...